-At the enterprise level, it streamlines and accelerates those processes that touch external customers and suppliers such as order entry, customer service, accounts payable, marketing and sales, and research and development.
+- Enterprise: At the enterprise level, Lean streamlines and accelerates the processes that touch external customers and suppliers, such as order entry, customer service, accounts payable, marketing and sales, and research and development.

-At the organizational level, Lean can help streamline key support processes, for example IT, HR, engineering or purchasing.
-It helps identify internal customer requirements and what is important to them, improves communication and cross functional cooperation.
+- Organization: At the organizational level, Lean helps streamline key support processes, such as IT, HR, engineering, and purchasing.
+Using Lean tools and techniques helps with identifying internal customer requirements, determining what is important to these customers, and improving communication and cross-functional cooperation.

-At the department level Lean reduces activities that add time but have little value.
-You will run Lean projects at this level which will be the focus of this course.
+- Department: At the departmental level, Lean reduces activities that add time but have little value.